SuperShinyEyes/supershinyeyes.github.io/index.md

 Internal users give fast, honest feedback.
 Encourage them to improve documentation too—it builds shared ownership.

 ### 3. Acknowledge and act on customer feedback.
 As you grow, you'll get more feedback than you can act on.
 That's normal.
 But ignoring it?
 That feels disrespectful.
-Think about how it feels when a friend doesn't reply to your message.
+Think about how it feels when a colleague doesn't reply to your message.
 At minimum, respond with something like:

 _"Thank you for your feedback.
 We understand your problem/reproduced the bug.
 We added it to our backlog.
 We'll keep you updated."_